jonlpersson/ed-latimore/site/_posts/2023-03-09-how-to-look-more-masculine.md

 Lots of rappers, pimps, and rich men from every century have touted their jewelry as a sign of their wealth.
 This is because it has no utility for men.
 It’s inherently showy, which is more useful as a feminine trait.

-When you're muscular, it can be challenging to find clothes that fit properly.
+When you’re muscular, it can be challenging to find clothes that fit properly.
 However, there are ways to dress that flatter your physique.
 For example, you can wear clothes that show off your arms and chest, such as fitted t-shirts, button-down shirts, or polo shirts.
 Avoid baggy clothes, skinny jeans, or items like graphic t-shirts or beanie hats.
 These items cause you to look like a perpetual teenager, making it difficult for anyone to take you seriously when it counts.

 I worked with Tanner Guzy to [develop a unique, masculine style](https://edlatimore.com/how-to-become-more-physically-attractive-to-women/) that enhances my attractiveness but also fits my body.

 ## Be mindful of your nonverbal communication

 Strong body language and eye contact communicate confidence and assertiveness.
-And if you're struggling with your posture, try doing exercises that strengthen your core and back muscles.
+And if you’re struggling with your posture, try doing exercises that strengthen your core and back muscles.

 For centuries tribes sent young males through rites of passage that taught you vital life skills but also what it means to be a man.
 We don’t have those in industrialized society anymore so it’s important to gain that elsewhere.
 Combat sport is a good place to start.